ttaubert/octoblog/source/_posts/2017-02-07-simple-cryptol-specifications.markdown

 ## The Cryptol reference implementation

-To verify our C++ code we again need a SAW script.
-It will contain the necessary verification details and now also a Cryptol specification.
-Start by loading our bitcode into the module variable `m`.
+To automate verification we'll again write a SAW script.
+It will contain the necessary verification commands and details, as well as a Cryptol specification.

+The specification doesn't need to be constant-time, all it needs to be is correct and as simple as possible.
+We declare a function `mul` taking two 8-bit integers and returning a tuple containing two 8-bit integers.
+Read the notation `[8]` as "sequence of 8 bits".

-{% codeblock lang:saw %}
+{% codeblock lang:saw cmul.saw https://gist.github.com/ttaubert/c742ba7adf040e14ff21e111a929f5b8#file-cmul-saw [gist.github.com/ttaubert/c742ba7adf040e14ff21e111a929f5b8#file-cmul-saw] %}
 {% raw %}
 m <- llvm_load_module "cmul.bc";